 Secretary: Henri Culot, lawyer at the Brussels Bar

-The Board of Directors entrusts the two managing directors with the daily management of the company.
-They are also responsible for the supervision and follow-up of the risks identified by the board of directors.
+The Board of Directors entrusts a managing director with the daily management of the company.
+He is also responsible for the supervision and follow-up of the risks identified by the board of directors.

 - Pierre van der Mersch – Chairman;